PositiveSumData/NationalOralHealthDataPortal/Data/CMS416/README.md

 CMS 416 measures have been collected since 1995.
 The methodology, age categories, and measures have changed over the course of three main phases:
 * 1995-1999.
 The only dental measure is 'received any dental.'
 The four age groups are: <1, 1-5, 6-14, 15-20.
 Dental utilization is defined by receipt of 'dental assessments.'
 Enrollees are those children who have been enrolled for any amount of time during the reporting period.
 * 2000-2009.
 The measures 'preventive dental' and 'dental treatment' are added.
 Age groups changed to seven categories: <1, 1-2, 3-5, 6-9, 10-14, 15-18, 19-20.
-Dental utilziation is defined by receipt of 'dental services.'
+Dental utilization is defined by receipt of 'dental services.'
 * 2010-present.
 The measures 'dental sealants,' 'dental diagnostic,' 'oral health services by a non-dentist', and 'any dental or oral health service' are added.
 The age groups for sealants are 6-9 and 10-14 only.
 Enrollees are those who were enrolled for 90 continuous days during the reporting period.

 Because the method for counting enrollees changed between 2009 and 2010, we have decided the data are not comparable and therefore it is best to restrict our dataset to years 2010-present.